fadams/kubernetes-playpen/README.md

 ### Getting started

-The instructions in the guides cited above are similar to each other but they differ on things like the versions of etcd, hyperkube and kubectl used.
+The instructions in the guides cited above are similar to each other, but they differ on things like the versions of etcd, hyperkube and kubectl used.

-For example:
+For example the original guide uses the following instructions:
 ```
 docker run --net=host -d gcr.io/google_containers/etcd:2.0.9 /usr/local/bin/etcd --addr=127.0.0.1:4001 --bind-addr=0.0.0.0:4001 --data-dir=/var/etcd/data
 ```